-Losses from continuing operations
+Losses from Operations

-The Company incurred income (loss) from continuing operations of \$(11.1) million, \$5.9 million and \$2.3 million in 2018, 2017 and 2016, respectively.
-The Company has a shareholders' deficit of \$34.9 million and \$26.7 million as of December 31, 2018, and 2017, respectively.
-If we are unable to obtain new service contracts, increase revenues and increase profitability and reduce the Company's shareholders deficit our financial condition and results of operations might be affected and our share price may decline.
+The Company incurred net income (loss) of \$41.3 million, \$5.4 million and \$(7.3) million in 2021, 2020 and 2019, respectively.
+The 2021 and 2020 profits include special grants provided by different governments as COVID-19 assistance to the company.
+The Company has a shareholders' deficit of \$5.8 million and \$30.5 million as of December 31, 2021 and 2020, respectively.
+If we are unable to obtain new service contracts, increase revenues, increase profitability and reduce the Company's shareholders deficit, our financial conditionand results of operations might be affected and our share price may decline.